Advanced Certificate in TV and Digital Film Production

 Progression Examples

-BA in Film and Television Production - Advanced entry into 2nd Year
+BA Television Production (DL844) - Advanced entry into 2nd Year consideration

-BA in TV, Radio and New Media Broadcasting - Advanced entry into 2nd Year
+BA Film Production (DL843) - Advanced entry into 2nd Year consideration

-BA in Film and TV Production - Advanced entry into 2nd Year
+BA New Media Studies (DL837) - Advanced entry into 2nd Year consideration

-Bachelor of Arts, TV, Radio and New Media - Advanced entry into 2nd Year.
+BA TV, Radio and New Media (MT812) - Advanced entry into 2nd Year consideration

 Career Paths